DomizianoScarcelli/DomizianoScarcelli/README.md

 During my university career and during my free time, I managed to carry out some projects, that can be found on my GitHub page.

 I’m familiar with the following programming languages:
-- HTML / CSS / Javascript
+- HTML / CSS / Javascript / Typescript
 - Java
 - Python